nermalcat69/nermalcat69/README.md

 ### 🎉 Fun Facts

-- A random discord friend started religion called nermalism (too complicated to explain).
+- A random discord friend started a religion called nermalism (too complicated to explain).
-- My Journey in programming technically started at age 10 with c sharp in unity (I thought we were supposed to make our own games and play them :/ so i used to look for tutorials on how to make a game like minecraft considering i had no idea i could've played it for free using some client ~ other than that i didnt have the time to build my own minecraft lol)
+- My journey in programming technically started at age 10 with C# in Unity.
+(I thought we were supposed to make our own games and play them :/ so I used to look for tutorials on how to make a game like Minecraft, considering I had no idea I could've played it for free using some client.)
+Other than that, I didn't have the time to build my own Minecraft, lol.

 ### 💿 Stuff I've done so far